Public Health RN talks about challenges of administering the COVID-19 vaccine

-The public health RN in Sweetgrass County said the first COVID-19 vaccine clinic on January 15 went well, but planning the second clinic has been a struggle.
+SWEETGRASS COUNTY, Mont.- The public health RN in Sweetgrass County said the first COVID-19 vaccination clinic on January 15 went well, but planning the second clinic has been a struggle.
 She also said people are starting to get impatient.

 So, now, I'm not scheduling clinics until I have the vaccine in my hand," she said.
 "So it's pushing it out further I guess."